mehhhhhhhhhhhhhhh/config-organizer/README.md

 * JSON lets you know for sure if you're having the Norway problem (`Norway` ISO country code => `NO` => `false` in YAML).

 > [!NOTE]
-> Not all possible YAML is representable as valid JSON, for example JSON keys must always be strings.
-Most systems only need JSON in practice, at least.
+> While all JSON is valid YAML, not all possible YAML is representable as valid JSON.
+For example, JSON keys must always be strings.
+Most systems only need JSON capabilities in practice, at least.

 What is this, then?
 -------------------